-More evidence needed to support use of autism interventionsNovember 1st, 2012 in Autism spectrum disorders /
+More evidence needed to support use of autism interventionsNovember 1, 2012 in Medicine & Health / Autism spectrum disorders

 Interventions designed to improve core deficits in children with autism spectrum disorders are supported by varying levels of evidence, highlighting the need for well-designed studies to better evaluate the interventions, according to a new RAND Corporation study.